Lifelong Driver's

 K through 12

-affective driving education (elementary)
+driving education

-cognitive driving education (intermediate)
+driving education

-sensorimotor driving education (high school)
+driving education (high

-Graduated licensing
+Graduated

 |